tfabris/CrowCam/README.md

 ------------------------------------------------------------------------------
 All three scripts should now be running via the Synology Task Manager.

-You can look at the Synology Log Center to see if the scripts are running OK.
+You can monitor the Synology Log Center, over a long period of time to see if the scripts are running OK.
 The scripts will not put much information into the Log Center unless something goes wrong.
-When working correctly, they will not be very chatty there, though expect to see messages in the following situations:
+When working correctly, they will not be very chatty there, though expect to see messages in the following
+situations:
 - The Synology log should show a message near sunrise or sunset, when the stream is being turned on and off.
 - If your local internet connection has a temporary outage, you should see